 The principle of supply and demand is straightforward, isn’t it?
 When demand goes up, supply needs to go up to provide enough product to meet demand.
 And when demand drops, companies have to scale down production so there isn’t more product than they can sell.
+This isn’t necessarily true for retail electricity providers (REPs).

 But the supply and demand principle goes out the window with electricity, because electricity isn’t something you can save up to use later.
-You can’t fill a few five-gallon cans of it, and store it in your pantry for those 110-degree days when you need to use more than usual.
+You can’t fill a few five-gallon cans of it and store it in your pantry for those 110-degree days when you need to use more than usual.

-First it’s important to understand the players in the deregulated Texas electricity market.
+First, it’s important to understand the players in the deregulated Texas electricity market.
 The power generation company owns and operates the facilities that actually create the electricity we use in Texas.
 This includes all power plants, whether it’s coal, nuclear, natural gas, or renewable.
 As defined by the Public Utility Commission of Texas (PUCT), each power generation company produces the electricity that will be sold on the energy wholesale market.

 The Transmission and Distribution Service Provider (TDSP) does exactly what its title suggests – it is responsible for the transmission and distribution of electricity service to all the homes and businesses within its service area.
 It does this because it owns all the lines, wires, poles, and meters in that service area.
 The TDSP conducts any and all maintenance and repairs required for those lines, wires, poles, and meters.